-Once you’ve completed your application, it takes an average of 4 weeks to process (but could be up to 8 weeks).
+Once you’ve completed your application, it takes an average of 9 weeks to process (but this amount of time varies).

 If your application is approved, you’ll be sent a Port of Entry (POE) letter.
 You can then prepare to travel to Canada any time before the expiry date listed on your POE letter (typically one year).

 On arrival at the Canadian border, you’ll need to show your POE letter to a border services officer at the airport to then receive your work permit.